viktree/dotfiles/README.md

 1. [mac/tintinux](https://github.com/viktree/dotfiles/tree/mac/tintinux) The main operating system on my personal macbook that I use for most things

+2. [arch/haddock](https://github.com/viktree/dotfiles/tree/arch/haddock) some dabblings in archlinux

+3. [arch/pv-workstation](https://github.com/viktree/dotfiles/tree/arch/pv-workstation) and [ubuntu/pv-laptop](https://github.com/viktree/dotfiles/tree/ubuntu/pv-laptop) are machines I use for work

-2. [ubuntu-jetson/alcazar](https://github.com/viktree/dotfiles/tree/ubuntu-jetson/alcazar) This is a nvidia jetson that I have sitting on my desk at home.
+4. [ubuntu/alcazar](https://github.com/viktree/dotfiles/tree/ubuntu/jetson-nano) This is a nvidia jetson that I have sitting on my desk at home.